tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/Activities/04-Stu_Confidence_Intervals/README.md

 # Archery Target Hits

-In this activity, a coach wants to assess the long-term performance of one of his players when it comes to free throws.
-The player has a free throw accuracy of approximately `70%` and therefore makes on average `7` free throws for every `10` shots.
-The coach wants to know the likelihood of the player making `9-10` free throws in a single session.
+In this activity, an archery master wants to assess the long-term performance of one of his new archers when it comes to hitting the target.
+The new archer has a shot accuracy of approximately `20%` and therefore on average hits the target `1` free throws for every `5` shots.
+The archery master wants to know what is the range of hits the beginner archer is likely to hit for a `95%` confidence interval.

 Create a Monte Carlo simulation with `1000` simulations of `10` free throws to analyze the player's frequency distribution of made free throws and the corresponding probability distribution of made free throws to determine the likelihood of the player making `9-10` free throws in a session.